fritzlim/EthereumAttendanceTaking/README.md

 ****

+**Notes**

-This project doesn't make use of a library nor is one written for it.
+1. This project doesn't make use of a library nor is one written for it.
-This project doesn't implement any of the bonus points (stretch) requirements.
+1. This project doesn't implement any of the bonus points (stretch) requirements.

 See [ConsenSys Academy’s 2018 Developer Program Final Project](https://docs.google.com/document/d/1LgafnTykmi4gtRnqiwANfbggQKn6dkiqVxZRoyPo3IA/edit) for details on the project specifications and requirements.